Euklidian-Space/upkeep-challenge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and was created for the candidate coding challenge for UpKeep.

 ## Important
 In order for the project to work properly you must add a secrets.json file to the project root with the following structure